rossedward-arch/ml-generative-energy-design/learning_roadmap/01__foundation/03_note_python.md

 print(f"Converted sensor reading: {sensor_reading_float}, Type: {type(sensor_reading_float)}") # 23.7, Type: <class 'float'>
 Useful Tip: I'll often use float and str types when handling energy simulation data like weather files or .csv output tables.
 ```
-**Useful Tip:** I'll often encounter float and str types when handling energy simulation data, such as parsing numerical outputs from .csv tables or reading descriptive parameters from input files.
+**Useful Tip:** I'll often encounter `float` and `str` types when handling energy simulation data, such as parsing numerical outputs from `.csv` tables or reading descriptive parameters from input files.
 Explicit type conversion is frequently required to ensure data is in the correct format for calculations or model inputs.

 ---
 ## 📌 `input()` and Type Conversion
-`input()` allows users to enter data(always a string).
+`input()` allows users to enter data which is always a **string**.
 You often need to convert this for use in simulation parameters- like temperture threasholds, airflow rates, or building size.

 ```python
 # Example: input for room dimensions used in a simulation